nullren/nullren.github.io/_posts/2013-01-06-ssl-fun-with-tomcat-and-android.md

 This was easy on Android 4.0 (and not possible on 2.3).
 Just download the CA cert and it's put into the system keystore!

+It turns out you have to use BouncyCastle to create a truststore on android phones.
+I downloaded the [Bouncy Castle Provider](http://bouncycastle.org/download/bcprov-jdk16-145.jar) and then did the following command on my CA certificate:

+    keytool -importcert -v -trustcacerts -file ~/ssl/omgren.com_CA/cacert.pem \
+      -alias ca -keystore trust.bks \
+      -provider org.bouncycastle.jce.provider.BouncyCastleProvider \
+      -providerpath bcprov-jdk16-145.jar -storetype BKS

+This then was put inside `res/raw/` in my Android project directory.

 ## Creating Tomcat SSL Keys

 I just followed the Apache How-To for "Installing a Certificate from a Certificate Authority".